-Campus Maximum class size Burr Ridge Standard lecture classes average 25 students.
+Campus Maximum class size Burr Ridge, Standard lecture classes average 25 students.
 The maximum class size is 30 students.
-The student-teacher ratio for laboratory classes is a maximum of 24:1.
-Chicago Standard lecture classes average 25 students.
-The maximum class size is 30 students.
-The student-teacher ratio for laboratory classes is a maximum of 24:1.
-Earth City Standard lecture classes average 25 students.
-The maximum class size is 30 students.
-The student-teacher ratio for laboratory classes is a maximum of 24:1.
+The student-teacher ratio Chicago, St. Louis for laboratory classes is a maximum of 24:1.
 Merrillville 30 students in lecture and laboratory classes Standard lecture classes average 25 students.
 The maximum class size is 30 students.
 The student-teacher ratio for laboratory classes is a maximum of 24:1.
 Merrionette Park 24 students in lecture and laboratory classes.
-North Aurora Medical Assisting and Medical Administrative Assistant has a maximum of 24 students in lecture and laboratory classes.
+North Aurora All classes except Massage Therapy have a maximum of 24 students in lecture and laboratory classes.
 Massage Therapy has a maximum of 20 students in lecture and laboratory classes.
 Skokie Standard lecture classes average 25 students.
 The maximum class size is 30 students.
-The student-teacher ratio for laboratory classes is a maximum of 24:1.
+The student-teacher ratio for laboratory classes is a maximum of 21:1.